our neurons more vulnerable at night?

 The majority of Parkinson’s cases result from an interaction between multiple genetic risk factors and exposure to environmental factors such as pesticides, solvents and air pollution throughout life.
 The results obtained show that an oxidative stress factor, such as a pesticide, administered at a specific time of the day can have a critical impact. on the survival of dopaminergic neurons.

-“Our results also suggest that genetic variations in circadian clock genes could represent a risk factor for dopaminergic neurodegeneration.
+“Our results also suggest that genetic variations in circadian clock genes might represent a risk factor for dopaminergic neurodegeneration.
 We must now ensure the relevance of these results in humans,” concludes Emi.
 Nagoshi, last author of the study.

 1696253756